red-bloss/admin-panel-project/README.md

 # Getting Started

-Clone this repo
+Clone this repo,
-yarn install to install all req'd dependencies
+yarn install to install all req'd dependencies,
-If yarn cannot find the vite command, npm install -g create-vite yarn add vite --dev yarn run dev to start the local server (this project Vite)
+If yarn cannot find the vite command, npm install -g create-vite, yarn add vite --dev, yarn run dev to start the local server (this project Vite)